Catherine Deneuve

 Catherine Deneuve and Jean-Paul Belmondo

-The 1970s were creatively rich for the actress.
-She became the face of Chanel, a model for the symbol of France – the bust of Marianne.
-She played Tristana in the eponymous drama, Sophia in "The Lost Soul," Lisa in "The Bitch," and Nelly in "The Wild Child," for which she was nominated for a César Award.
+The 1970s proved to be Catherine's creative golden age.
+She became Chanel's face and even modeled for Marianne, France's national symbol.
+She took on roles as Tristana in the eponymous drama, Sophia in "The Lost Soul," Lisa in "The Bitch," and Nelly in "The Wild Child," earning a César Award nomination for the latter.
 Her co-star in this film was Marcello Mastroianni.

 Catherine Deneuve in a Chanel No. 5 commercial

-The actress also worked extensively in the 1980s, but her role as Eliane in Régis Wargnier's war drama "Indochine" (1992) brought her newfound global fame.
-The film won an Oscar, and Deneuve and her co-star Vincent Perez walked the red carpet at the American film festival.
+Catherine stayed busy throughout the 1980s, but it was her role as Eliane in Régis Wargnier's war drama "Indochine" (1992) that brought her newfound global fame.
+The film won an Oscar, and Catherine walked the red carpet at the Academy Awards alongside co-star Vincent Perez.

 Elegant Catherine Deneuve in the movie Indochine